Jehovah's Witnesses in Canada: Quebec

+Jehovah's Witnesses faced discrimination in Quebec until the Quiet Revolution, including bans on distributing literature or holding meetings.
 During the 1920s and 1930s, many Jehovah's Witnesses were charged with violating municipal laws through selling books.
 Non-Catholic religious minorities were especially persecuted after World War II during the Duplessis era.
 Quebec's population at the time was 95% Roman Catholic.
 Jehovah's Witnesses preached frequently while denouncing Catholicism and their publications depicted the pope as a whore.
 The group was considered to be a "seditious" and "subversive" religion.
 Through the Padlock Act and other legal measures, the activities of Jehovah's Witnesses were legally restricted.
 In 1947, Jehovah's Witnesses launched a preaching campaign condemning these restrictions and advocating the rights of religious minorities.
 The Legislative Assembly of Quebec responded to this campaign with increasing severity through the control of "subversive" materials.
 Individual municipalities also passed legislature restricting religious activities.
 Rabbi Solomon Frank, a founding member of the Canadian Jewish Congress (CJC), advocated for the religious freedom of Jehovah's Witnesses, criticizing Quebec's government of being "anti-democratic."
 800 charges were laid against the 300 adherents in the province by September 1946.
 In response, Jehovah's Witnesses published Quebec's Burning Hate for God and Christ and Freedom is the Shame of all of Canada, which Duplessis perceived as another subversive act and copies of the tract were seized by police.
 Shortly afterwards, adherents faced more than 1,000 charges.